WaveBeans/wavebeans/.release/apple-m1.md

-* Build support on Apple M1: currently protoc enforced to use x86 version.
+* Build support on Apple M-chips: currently protoc enforced to use x86 version.